mwzkhalil/STT-finetuning-skr/README.md

-# Fine-tuning a Speech-to-Text Whisper model on unseen language - Dhivehi language
+# Fine-tuning a Speech-to-Text Whisper model on unseen language - Urdu language

-This project focuses on fine-tuning a pre-trained Whisper model for the Dhivehi language.
-Model has not been pre-trained on Dhivehi language at all.
-The base model selected is pre-trained on Sinhalese, a closely related language, to leverage linguistic similarities for better performance.
+This focuses on fine-tuning a pre-trained Whisper model for the Urdu language.
 ## Creating a conda environment

 Its assumed that conda is already installed and nvidia gpu is available.